BuzzzyNYC/BuzzzyNYC/README.md

 - 🔭 I’m currently working on a personal blog about my journey of becoming a programmer.
 - 🌱 I’m currently learning web programming.
 - 👯 I’m looking to learn and collaborate on web development.
-- ⚡ Fact: I can speak 4 languagues.
+- ⚡ Fact: I can speak 4 languagues: Vietnamese, English, Russian, Korean.